ndem0/deal.II-tutorial/lab03/README.md

 2. Copy and run step-3.

 3. Switch to vtk output and visualize in paraview.
+Figure out how to warp the solution by the solution variable.

 4. Follow the instructions in “Modify the type of boundary condition” in the description of the tutorial.